mindlink/my-chat-dotnet/readme.md

 My-Chat Programming Exercise
 ====================

-My-Chat enables you to import, filter and write to JSON a conversaton stored in the following file format:
+My-Chat enables you to import, filter and write to JSON a conversation stored in the following file format:
 ```
 <conversation_name><new_line>
 (<unix_timestamp><space><username><space><message><new_line>)*